christinedraper/knife-topo/test-repo/Instructions.md

 [here](https://gist.github.com/fnichol/867550#the-manual-way-boring)
 to add CA certificates for OpenSSL

+If the `knife topo create` fails with `Data Bag items must have an id matching /^[\.\-[:alnum:]_]+$/, you gave: nil` then check that you do not have a file with the same name as the topology (e.g. test1.json)in the current directory.
+Knife will try to load a data bag item from the current directory BEFORE it reads from the data bag directory.

-If the bootstrap fails with 'ERROR: 412 "Precondition Failed"', make sure you have run `berks upload` since you started chef-zero.
+If the `knife topo create` fails with 'ERROR: 412 "Precondition Failed"', make sure you have run `berks upload` since you started chef-zero.

 I encountered some problems getting chef-zero to run on a private network